openregister/specification/content/entry-resource.md

 ***
 **EXAMPLE:**

-Following the previous example, thi request gets the second page of the entries collection and links to the next page.
+Following the previous example, this request gets the second page of the entries collection and links to the next page.

 ```http